Troubleshooting

 1. If the device was successfully onboarded, you need to save the device configuration as a template.
 See Configure an FDM Template.

-Remove the device instance from CDO.
+Remove the device instance from Security Cloud Control.

 Important